Duane Johnson: Corio Bay Stingrays (2014)

-In December 2013, Johnson signed a professional contract with the Corio Bay Stingrays in Australia for the 2014 Big V State Championship season.
-He was touted as being one of the most athletic imports ever to play in Geelong, as well as the most athletically gifted player in the league.
+In December 2013, Johnson signed a professional contract with the Corio Bay Stingrays in Australia for the 2014 Big V season.
+His athleticism was highly rated to begin his career and quickly established himself as a good defensive player.
 In his debut for the Stingrays on March 15, he scored 25 points in a 102–86 win over the Ringwood Hawks.
-On March 29, he recorded his first double-double of the season with 27 points and 12 rebounds in a 98–97 win over the Bulleen Boomers.
-On June 14, he had 17 points and 18 rebounds in a 94–63 win over the Whittlesea Pacers.
-On June 28, he recorded a season-high 30 points and 14 rebounds in a 97–90 win over Boomers.
+On June 28, he recorded 30 points and 14 rebounds in a 97–90 win over the Bulleen Boomers.
 He had a second 30-point effort on July 20 in a 100–98 win over the Waverley Falcons.
-He helped the Stingrays finish the regular season in second place with a 22–2 record before leading them to the grand final series.
-In game one of the best-of-three series against Ringwood, Johnson recorded 25 points and nine rebounds in a 92–85 win.
-However, they went on to lose the next two games to the Hawks to finish as runners-up.
+He helped the Stingrays finish the regular season in second place with a 22–2 record before leading them to the best-of-three grand final series against the Ringwood Hawks.
+In game one, Johnson recorded 25 points and nine rebounds in a 92–85 win.
+The Stingrays went on to lose the series 2–1, with Johnson scoring 17 points in game two and 13 points in game three.
 In 27 games, he averaged 20.4 points, 9.2 rebounds, 1.8 assists, 1.1 steals and 1.3 blocks per game.
 He was subsequently nominated for All-Star forward selection, but ultimately missed out on the All-Star Five.